12th October 2015

 We may decide to fit a temporary crown to cover and protect your tooth while the crown is being made.
 The temporary dental crown is held in place using a temporary cement.

-Once the crown has been received from the laboratory, you’ll need to come in for a second appointment where we will remove your temporary crown and fit the permanent replacement.
+Once the crown has been received from the laboratory, you’ll need to come in for a second appointment.
+In the second appointment we remove your temporary crown and fit the permanent replacement.

 How long do dental crowns last?